DichromaticLB/wadu/README.md

 There's 2 commands for output,<b>PRINT</b> and <b>DUMP</b>.

-Both have identical syntax but different purpose, use PRINT to produce human readable output and DUMP to literally dump raw vectors of bytes.
+Both have identical syntax but different purpose, use PRINT to produce human readable output and DUMP to dump raw vectors of bytes, analogous to the write syscall.

 > (DUMP | PRINT) '(' LIST [ ',' stream ] ')'